 Otitis externa usually clears within a week or so.
 When otitis externa is short-lasting, it is described as 'acute otitis externa'.
 However, sometimes it persists for three months or more and is then described as 'chronic otitis externa'.

 What is otitis externa?

 Otitis means inflammation of the ear.
-The inflammation is usually due to an infection.
+The inflammation is usually due to an ear infection.
 Otitis externa means that the inflammation is confined to the external part of the ear canal and does not go further than the eardrum.
-See separate leaflet called Ear Infection (Otitis Media), for an infection of the middle ear.
+See the separate leaflet called Ear Infection (Otitis Media), for an infection of the middle ear.

 What causes otitis externa?